Mighty Wanderers FC: Rivalries

-The Blantyre derby between Big Bullets and Mighty Wanderers is a fiercely contested match and in contrast to most of the other games played in the domestic cups and the Malawi TNM Super League, matches between the two rivals always attract a large fanbase.
+The Blantyre derby between Big Bullets and Mighty Wanderers is a fiercely contested match and in contrast to most of the other games played in the domestic cups and the Malawi TNM Super League, matches between the two rivals always attract a large fan base.
+It is generally considered the biggest game on the local football calendar attracting wide coverage from the fans and the media.

+The rivalry intensified in the 2020s, particularly after the 2025 Football League season when Mighty Wanderers FC had a string of four successive wins, without conceding a single goal, over their bitter rivals beating them to the 2025 TNM Super League title and the 2026 Charity Shield.

 The club also shares notable rivalries with Blue Eagles, Civil Service United and Silver Strikers FC.
 Matches between these games are also a notable fixture on the Football Calendar.